4SH3N/Batch-Files/README.md

 no_anime_ui.bat does the same thing, however ui version has an awesome user-friendly user interface

 IADE (by ashen) turns off internet connection using ipconfig /release and it can also use ipconfig /renew to turn internet back on

+omega file hider - hides any (?) file in a .jpg image